-Phonics is taught outside the main literacy session to children in Foundation Stage and Key Stage One.
+Phonics is taught outside the main English session to children in Foundation Stage and Key Stage One.
 (Please see our phonics policy for further information)

-Contextual SPaG is taught as part of English lessons.
-We use spelling lists from Appendix 1 of the new National Curriculum literacy document.
+Contextual grammar, punctuation and spelling is taught as part of English lessons.

+We use spelling lists from Appendix 1 of the new National Curriculum document.
 From Year 2 onwards, children are taught a spelling rule, which they are encouraged to explore independently.